Skip to content

 Guided Tours

-One of the best things is that you can take part in guided tours of the college from its facilities, seeing its amazing architecture and visiting the famous library.
+One of the best things is that you can take part in guided tours of the college from its facilities, see its fantastic architecture and visit the famous library.

-While on this tour you will learn all about the impressive history surrounding Trinity College.
-As well as its traditions, building uses and what it’s like today all told by students of the college.
-Definitely, a must-do when you’re in Dublin, a unique experience.
+While on this tour, you will learn all about the impressive history surrounding Trinity College.
+College students told the story of its traditions, building uses, and what it’s like today.
+It is a must-do when you’re in Dublin and a unique experience.

 Have you ever been to Trinity College in Dublin?
-We would love to hear any experiences you have in the comments below.
+We would love to hear about your experiences in the comments below.

 Don’t forget to check out other places and attractions in Dublin worth checking out: The Famous Temple Bar | Dublinia Viking Museum | The Famous Guinness StorehouseMolly Malone Statue | Phoenix Park | O’Connell Street | Merrion Square